North American railroad signals: Position light signals

-PRR type position lights were used throughout the vast PRR system as well as the Long Island Rail Road (LIRR), a PRR subsidiary, and the Norfolk and Western, which was one-third-owned by the PRR.
-US&S was the sole supplier of classic position light equipment as this manufacturer's factory was formerly located on the four track mainline of the PRR in Swissvale, Pennsylvania.
+PRR-type position lights were used throughout the vast PRR system as well as the Long Island Rail Road (LIRR), a PRR subsidiary, and the Norfolk and Western, which was one-third owned by the PRR.
+US&S was the sole supplier of classic position light equipment, as this manufacturer's factory was formerly on the four-track mainline of the PRR in Swissvale, Pennsylvania, United States.

-In 1954, the PRR experimented installing red lenses in the horizontal position of the upper head to help increase the at distance visibility of absolute Stop signals at Overbrook interlocking.
-Under the Penn Central and later Conrail it became standard practice to add these red lenses to high position lights and even some pedestal signals.
+In 1954, the PRR experimented installing red lenses in the horizontal position of the upper head to increase the distant visibility of absolute Stop signals at Overbrook interlocking.
+Under the Penn Central and later Conrail it became standard practice to add these red lenses to high-position lights and even some pedestal signals.
 The Norfolk and Western modified its signals to use red and green lenses in the upper head Stop and Clear positions and yellow lenses everywhere else.
 In the 1980s Amtrak modified most of its former-PRR position lights to use the equivalent color light colors in all of the positions of both heads.
 Internally referred to as position color lights, these are not to be confused with color position lights described below, which while functionally similar are structurally considerably different.

-New PRR type position lights continued to be installed up until the 1980s on former Conrail systems.
+New PRR-type position lights continued to be installed until the 1980s on former Conrail systems.
 Today most of the old PRR position lights are slowly being replaced by modern color lights, but Amtrak, SEPTA and the LIRR continue to install new position lights (Amtrak's being of the colorized variety).
 US&S no longer manufactures position light equipment, but updated models from Safetran continue to be available.